ekohl/puppet-nfs/README.rst

 ------------
 Dependencies
 ------------
-You have to configure your puppetmaster so that exported ressources will work.
+You have to configure your puppetmaster so that exported resources will work.

 --------
 Examples